The-Sofishticated-Man/secret-message/README.md

 ## Deployment

-The way I initally made this, for the backend, you can just run docker compose and deploy your containers on any cloud provider.
+The way I initially made this, for the backend, you can just run Docker Compose and deploy your containers on any cloud provider.

-However for the frontend, you can use many different hosting options like vercel, cloudflare, or github pages.
+However, for the frontend, you can use many different hosting options like Vercel, Cloudflare, or GitHub Pages.

 I *would* have made it a docker image aswell and served it with nginx but honestly I couldn't be arsed 🗿.

-### Deploy the frontend using github pages.
+### Deploy the frontend using GitHub Pages.
-To deploy this project to github pages, start by forking this repository, clone it, then navigate to the client folder.
+To deploy this project to GitHub Pages, start by forking this repository, cloning it, and then navigating to the client folder.

 ```
 git clone https://github.com/yourusername/your-forked-repo.git
 cd your-forked-repo/client
 ```

-Then, you're gonna have to edit the package. file and add your urls, (replace your username and repo-name)
+Then, you're gonna have to edit the package.json file and add your URLs (replace your username and repo-name)
 ```
 "homepage": "https://yourusername.github.io/repo-name"
 ```

-After that it's just one simple command
+After that, it's just one simple command.
 ```
 npm run deploy
 ```
-### Deploy the backend using docker.
+### Deploy the backend using Docker.
-This one is much simpler, just head to your cloud provider's cli or whatever environment you're using, make sure you're in the the project's root directory and run:
+This one is much simpler, just head to your cloud provider's CLI or whatever environment you're using, make sure you're in the project's root directory and run:
 ```
 docker compose up --build backend
 ```
-this will attach it to your backend container which is useful for debugging logs.
+This will attach it to your backend container, which is useful for debugging logs.

 ## Roadmap